 When you have an online business, your office is located in one place, but your customers are all over.
 How do you know which customers need to pay sales tax?
 In 1992, the Supreme Court ruled that mail-order businesses (which by extension includes ecommerce) only had to collect sales tax in states where they have a physical presence.
 However, things changed with the 2018 South Dakota v.
 Wayfair, Inc. case.
 The Court ruled that ecommerce businesses must now remit sales tax in each state where the business meets a volume and/or revenue threshold.

 This is because the nature of economic “nexus” (the technical term for your business’s physical presence) has changed.
 Each state has a different definition of nexus, but generally a nexus includes your business’s stores, offices, and warehouses.
 Here’s a breakdown of how nexus looks in the post-Wayfair ecommerce landscape.

 Question 4: Am I selling in a retail store or other physical location?

 If you have a retail store or are selling your stuff in any other physical location (art market, pop-up shop, etc.), those taxes are straightforward: you’re bound by the state and local tax laws.

 Looks like I need to pay sales tax…now what?

 We hope this article has given you a little insight into the world of sales tax.
-Things are a little more complicated in 2014 than ole’ Ben probably predicted in his day!
+Things are a little more complicated in the 21st century than ole’ Ben probably predicted in his day!